azxyxza/Shopping_Spending_tracker/README.md

 **What does the shopping tracker do**
 - *Before the shopping*
   - Check out what you have at "Home" (avoid wasting)
-  - Categorize your home based on items' property (make your house organized)
+  - Categorize your home based on items' property (make your Home organized)
   - Add whatever you plan to buy to the shopping list
-  - Set the budget for this shopping
+  - Set the budget for this shopping trip
 - *During the shopping*
   - Cross the things off that have already added to the shopping cart
 - *After the shopping*
-  - the purchased item will be added to the "Home" page and "Transaction" page
-  - Enter the amount of money you spent on that object and keep track in the "Spending" page
+  - Enter the expenses of the objects you bought and keep track in the "Spending" page
-  - The "Spending" page will visualize all your balance and expenses
+  - Visualize all your expenses and balance

 **Who will use it**

 *For everyone who ...*
-- is interested in keep their shopping list organized
 - want to be well-prepared before going into the supermarket
+- is interested in keeping track the objects they have
 - would like to keep track of the balance, manage and spend money wisely

 **My inspiration for this project**